nonamecrackers2/nonamecrackers2/CODE_STYLE.md

 Classes, interfaces, records, etc. follow pascal case.
 This is typical Java convention and your IDE may complain at you if you don't capitalize the first letter.

-### Where to put new Classes, Interfaces, Records, Packages, etc.
+### Where to Put New Classes, Interfaces, Records, Packages, and Objects.

 Before creating a new class, interface, record, etc., please take a look through the code to see if there's an already existing package that would work for it.
 For example, if you're making a class that contains data for a registry, try to include it with other classes that contain the same kind of content.
 If you're working on one of my mods, a package named similiar to ``dev.nonamecrackers2.mod.common.init`` would be where you would put something called ``ModEntities``.
 Please try your best to find a suitable spot for something, if you can't find one that would work well then make a new package that would make sense.

 ### Local Fields

 When creating a new local field in a method, include the type, then the name of the local field and its optional assignment (if it's assigned at declaration).
-While using ``var`` instead of the type can be handy (I do it too if I'm lazy enough lol), try to include the type of the field if possible, unless if its super long because of generics (such as with ``Map<SomeSuperLongClassName, Pair<String, AnotherLongClassName>> map = ...``, which in this case can be replaced with ``var map = ...``, if possible).
+While using ``var`` instead of the type can be handy (I do it too if I'm lazy enough), try to include the type of the field if possible, unless if its super long because of generics (such as with ``Map<SomeSuperLongClassName, Pair<String, AnotherLongClassName>> map = ...``, which in this case can be replaced with ``var map = ...``, if possible).

 ### Method Parameters